samkramer6/IRES_2023_Acoustics_Array/ReadMe.md

 > [!NOTE]
 > This is not the only documentation on the acoustics setup.

+## Use of System

+> [!NOTE]
+> There is a separate documentation file that is a .mlx for use and goes into depth on coding aspects.

+### 1. Turning on and running the system
+To turn on and run the acoustics array, first turn on the power supply that is located next to the DAQ.
+Also turn on the DAQ.
+To get to the Control App, go to matlab and look in the Apps section and it should be under favorites.
+If not there is an installer located within this repository under the name `Array Control Pannel`.
+The source code is also located within the repository control pannel folder.
+You may make any coding changes to it through this source code.
+You then must reinstall the app.

+### 2. Running a test
+Once the app has been opened, simply wait for it to initialize fully.
+It will have all the fields greyed-out until this has been completed.
+Once this has fully initialized, you may then start to configure the tests using the fields within the control tab.

+There are three separate tabs, control, acoustics, and camera config.
+There is very limited use in the camera config tab, however you are able to visualize the camera trigger output signal.
+The acoustics tab has some acoustics configuration but mostly is there for saving the data.
+You are able to title the file name and then click save data.
+This will automatically make a new directory based on the date under "Testing {Date}" in the "Test Data" folder.
+While the data is saving, the "Save Data" button will be greyed out.

+To visualize any data you have taken, the app can automatically show you the last test you took by pressing the "Visualize Data" button.
+This will show the last dataset you took from all mics.
+From within the MATLAB
+IDE we can use some of the following features

+1. visualize_data() -- Visualize entire unfiltered dataset.
+1. analyze_data() -- Will show dataset, and a windowed filtered dataset of one mic, and a spectrogram
+1. find_chirps() -- Will find chirps from an entire dataset and save the spectrograms
+1. spectrogram_data() -- will create a spectrogram for a window for one mic
+1. specfilt_data() -- will make a filtered spectrogram of the data for one mic for a specific time window

 ## Files:
 ### 1. Test Log -
 This is the test log that is for official tests where data acquisition of bat flight is